Annual Notices

 - At the beginning of the school year, we will meet with parents and other stakeholders to review and update the current Title I Comprehensive School Plan.

 - During our Annual Title I Parent Meeting, parents will receive information about the school’s Parent and Family Engagement Plan and will be informed of their parental right to be involved in the planning and development of the plan through meetings, surveys and questionnaires.
 If the program plan is not satisfactory to families, they may submit comments on the plan to the school administrator.
-The plan will be sent home with students at the beginning of each school year and posted to the school’s website.
+The plan will be sent home with students at the beginning of each school year and posted to the district’s website.

 COMMUNICATION